Gradual convergence for Langevin dynamics on a degenerate potential: Introduction

 By ergodicity, see Lemma \ref{medidainvariante} below, $\lim_{t\to \infty} d^{\veps}_t(x) = 0$.
 This allows us to define for any $x\in \mathbb{R}$, $\veps \in (0,1)$, and $\eta\in (0,1)$, the $\eta$-mixing time for the process $(X^{\veps}_t(x), t \geq 0)$ by

 That is, one seeks the time required by the process $X^{\veps}(x)$ for the total variation distance to its invariant measure $\mu^{\veps}$ to be equal to or smaller than a prescribed error $\eta$.

-The phenomenon of cut-off can be detected with the help of the notion of mixing times, see for instance \cite{LS} or Chapter 18 of \cite{Levin}.
-Following Equation (18.3) in \cite{Levin}, the cut-off phenomenon, in its weakest form, is equivalent to the following relation between mixing times
+The phenomenon of cut-off can be detected with the help of the notion of mixing times, see for instance~\cite{Hunter,LS} or Chapter 18 of~\cite{Levin}.
+Following Equation~(18.3) in~\cite{Levin}, the cut-off phenomenon is equivalent to the following relation between mixing times

 Due to its natural relevance, it has been extensively studied in many stochastic models, see for instance \cite{Anderson, Avena, Ding, Gantert1, Hermon, Hunter, Levin, Oliveira, Pillai, SCO} and the references therein.